JuliaSzulc/Efficient-House-Energy-Management-Using-Self-Learning-AI/README.md

 You can change the configuration of agent and environment thorugh [configuration.json](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/configuration.json)

 ## Repo Guide:

-- [**src**](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/src) - the whole source code + unit tests
+.
+├── configuration.json              * Main configuration file *
+├── README.md
+├── requirements.txt
+├── ...
+├── **documentation**               * Both technical and business documentation of the project * │   └── ...
+├── **research**                    * Our additional research notes *
+│   └── ...
+├── **src**                         * Source code directory *
+│   ├── main.py                     * Main script used to train Agent *
+│   ├── simulation.py               * Graphical simulation of Agent at work *
+│   ├── manual_test.py              * Console-based simulation of Agent and Environment
+│   ├── profile.sh                  * Our profiling script
+│   ├── ...
+│   ├── **saved_models**            * Directory for storing models *
+│   │   └── ...
+│   └── **tests**                   * Unit tests directory *
+│       ├── get_coverage.sh         * Our testing script *
+│       └── ...
+└── **static**                      * Directory for storing static files *
+    ├── **fonts**
+    └── **icons**

-- [**documentation**](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/documentation) - documentation of the project, diagrams and documents for our university course as well as our coding guidelines and list of used sources
+For more info please refer to [**documentation**](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/documentation) of the project, where you can find diagrams and documents for our university course as well as our coding guidelines and list of used sources
-- [**meetings**](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/meetings) - notes and conclusions from our meetings
-- [**playground**](https://github.com/JuliaSzulc/RL-for-decission-process/tree/master/plyground) - environments, algorithms and programs that helps us collectively understand some concepts of ML, RL, Python and PyTorch

 22 May 2018,

 :bear: Dawid Czarneta
 :tiger2: Jakub Frąckiewicz
 :wolf: Filip Olszewski
 :boar: Michał Popiel
 :cat: Julia Szulc